 Technology is my natural enemy; I hate it.
 That said, my various jobs require at least some basic technology such as a phone and computer.
 In the last five years the phone has become the worst of all necessary evils thanks to unrelenting spam and robo-calls.
 The following excerpt is from a deer story I wrote two years ago, and best sums up my disdain for phones:

 “That ubiquitous phone-device we poke at all day is the portal from whence the monster comes.
 It feels like tentacles around my neck.
 Being self-employed, I live project to project, not by a wage.
 I haven’t had a paid vacation day in fifteen years, so my time is valuable.
-But the phone rings and beeps all the time, interrupting my focus and wrecking my productivity.
+But my phone rings and beeps all the time, interrupting my focus and wrecking productivity.
 90% of the time it’s no one I want to talk, or worse yet, scammers and crooks, seething vultures prying at my wallet and vying for my life’s energy.
-Even the device itself is constantly trying to sell me something, begging for updates or demanding upgrades.
+Even the device itself is constantly trying to sell me something, or begging for updates or demanding upgrades.
 Like I need an upgrade; if anything, I need a downgrade!”

 So I acted.
 Nowadays I rarely carry my phone with me.
 Most days I don’t even turn the ringer on.
 Most other people I know don’t answer their phones unless it’s someone they know.
 Unfortunately this can be detrimental to running a business.
 But what can you do?

 In conclusion, constant distractions create an unnatural environment in which productivity suffers while simultaneously infusing more stress into our busy lives.
 Distractions scatter the mind and forces us to live life in short bites.
 The very technology designed to keep us connected wreaks havoc on our communication skills, and impacts the younger generation even more since they never knew any better.